amamenko/react-buzzfeed-quiz/README.md

 ## Upcoming Features

-Versions 2+ of react-buzzfeed-quiz will include [Typescript](https://www.npmjs.com/package/typescript) and [Sass](https://www.npmjs.com/package/node-sass) instead of styled-components.
+Versions 2+ of react-buzzfeed-quiz will include [Typescript](https://www.npmjs.com/package/typescript) and will not use styled-components.
 The library will also not be bundled with fonts.

 ## User Guide